gongora92/gongora92/README.md

-- 🤓 Full Stack Software Engineer.
+- 🤓 Software Engineering Manager
 - 🙌 Looking to collaborate on open source projects.
 - 📫 How to reach me alesx.rdz@gmail.com